Bachelor of Information Technology - Games Design and Development

 View course for international students.

-The degree provides a thorough grounding in software design and development skills, equivalent to the standard Bachelor of Information Technology.
-It also includes specialist units in video games.
-There are two types of these units:
+This video games degree provides a thorough grounding in software design and development skills that’s equivalent to the standard Bachelor of Information Technology.

-- those covering practical applications of IT development skills to game development projects, and
+- those covering practical applications of IT development skills to game development projects

-This combination of technical skills with a critical understanding of video games as media tools is an innovative approach.
-Graduates of this program will be equipped with the technical knowledge to successfully contribute to games production projects, as well as a deeper understanding of games, enabling them to create truly innovative designs.
+Graduates will have the technical knowledge to successfully contribute to games production projects, as well as have a deeper understanding of games – enabling them to create truly innovative designs.

-- Undertake a final-year project in order to practise your knowledge and have the opportunity to showcase an example of your work to potential employers.
+- undertake a final-year project in order to apply your knowledge and have the opportunity to showcase an example of your work to potential employers

-- The only university degree available in video games in New South Wales where the combination of technical skills with a critical understanding of video games as a media tool is offered.
+- the only university video games degree in New South Wales that combines technical skills with a critical understanding of video games as a media tool

 Minimum course duration